quim0/gather-microbenchmark/external/perf-cpp/docs/sampling.md

 ```

 This specific configuration captures both the *timestamp* and *instruction pointer* within the sample record.
-Upon completing the sampling and retrieving the results, the recorded fields can be accessed as follows:
+Upon completing the sampling and [retrieving the sampling results](#retrieving-samples), the recorded fields can be accessed as follows:

 ```cpp
 for (const auto& sample_record : sampler.results()) {